Reed Post-Doc Research

 |Feb 8||Biology Alumni Panel|

 Reedies take many paths after they leave Reed.
-Come meet four alumni who now work in Science Journalism, BioTech Entrepreneurship, Citizen Science Work, & Public Health.
-Join us for Q&As and stories to hear about the what, how & whys of their work.
+Come meet three alumni who now work in the fields of Science Journalism, BioTech Entrepreneurship, & Nature Photography/Nonprofit Citizen Science.
+Join us for Q&As and stories to hear about what they do, why they do it, and how they got to where they are.

 Kevan Moffett, Washington State University at Vancouver